-Filip Batselé is a recent Master graduate in International Law from the Fletcher School of Law and Diplomacy at Tufts University (Boston, Massachusetts, United States), where he specialized in international economic law.
-He had previously obtained both a Bachelor and Master of Laws at Ghent University, and also did an Erasmus+ exchange at the University of Glasgow.
+Filip Batselé is a Master graduate in International Law from the Fletcher School of Law and Diplomacy at Tufts University (Boston, Massachusetts, United States), where he specialised in international economic law.
+He had previously obtained both a Bachelor's and Master's Degree of Laws at Ghent University, and also did an Erasmus+ exchange at the University of Glasgow.
 Filip has previously done internships at several law firms, and was the research assistant of Professor Jeswald Salacuse during his year at Fletcher.
-Last fall, Filip was a Blue Book Trainee at the European Commission, interning at DG Trade’s WTO Coordination, OECD, Export Credits and Dual Use unit, and where he focused on WTO affairs.
+In autumn 2018, Filip was a Blue Book Trainee at the European Commission, interning at DG Trade’s WTO Coordination, OECD, Export Credits and Dual Use unit, and where he focussed on WTO affairs.

-Filip’s research focuses on international investment law, international trade law and the history of international law, with a geographical focus on Europe.
-He is also interested in international political economy, as well as legal and international history more generally.
-Filip currently particularly focuses on the historical creation of the investment law regime, and also looks how historical insights can tie in with current investment reform debates.
-He has recently submitted a PhD proposal, dealing with the history of Western European Bilateral Investment Treaty (“BIT”) programs, at Ghent University.
+Filip’s research focussed on international investment law, international trade law and the history of international law, with a geographical focus on Europe.
+He was also interested in international political economy, as well as legal and international history more generally.
+Filip particularly focussed on the historical creation of the investment law regime, and also looked how historical insights can tie in with current investment reform debates.
+He submitted a PhD proposal, dealing with the history of Western European Bilateral Investment Treaty (“BIT”) programmes, at Ghent University.

-At UNU-CRIS, Filip is interning under the research program “The Role of Regions in Global Governance” under the supervision of Madeleine Hosli until the end of June 2019.
+At UNU-CRIS, Filip interned under the research programme “The Role of Regions in Global Governance” under the supervision of Madeleine Hosli until the end of June 2019.